Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/records_on_examine/readme.md

 records, and a OOC verb to allow antags to view exploitables of the entire crew, as well as a way for background info to be seen, however
 I am not that good at coding and chickened out.

+EXPLOITABLE VERB EDIT: This PR adds a verb that allows certain antags to view exploitables from anywhere.
+Useful for making a narrative without having to get near someone.

 ### TG Proc/File Changes:

 EDIT: examine.dm, human.dm, datacore.dm.
 Modified the behavior of examining things while wearing HUDs, and the behavior of examining as certain antagonists in examine.dm.
 Added a few variables that store records to human.dm, added the functionality to the new links acquired by examining.
 Added a field for exploitables in the locked record section of datacore.dm.

+EXPLOITABLE VERB EDIT: tgui.dm (code\_globalvars)
+Adds a new var

 ### Defines: